mo-rahimi/Deep-Learning-for-Meteorological-Forecasting/README.md

 10. Daily mean wind speed          [Link to Hong Kong Government portal](https://data.gov.hk/en-data/dataset/hk-hko-rss-daily-mean-wind-speed)

 ### Error Resolution
-Errors were encountered due to incorrect date values in some datasets.
-The problematic `df_mean_pressure` DataFrame was identified, and entries outside the valid date range (2000-01-01 to 2023-12-31) were removed.
+Errors arose from incorrect date values in some datasets, particularly in the `df_mean_pressure DataFrame`.
+Entries outside the valid date range (January 1, 2000, to December 31, 2023) were removed.

-If you try to work with individual datasets rather than the cleaned one, you will encounter many issues that need to address, but one of them is

-I encountered errors due to incorrect date values in some rows.
-It appears that the issue lies in one of the data frames where a month has more rows than it should, such as having 30 rows for a 29-day month.
-To resolve the issue, I need to identify the problematic data frame and correct the problem.
+When working with individual datasets, you may encounter several issues, one of which is the presence of incorrect date values.
+For example, some months contained more rows than expected, such as having 30 rows for a 29-day month.
+To address this, I identified the problematic DataFrame and corrected the discrepancies.

-Since there are 14 datasets with over 300,000 rows in total, I believe it would be more efficient to create the date column for each data frame individually as below (The snipped code picture is removed due to limitation in length snipped code 87 to 94).
-Finally I realised that data frame "df_mean_pressure" has the problem, below I will try to remove the early month as possibly they have the problems.
-In the stage I want just keep the data points from ` 2000-01-01` to `2023-12-31`, so I will do as below:
+Given that there are 14 datasets with over 300,000 rows in total, I found it more efficient **to create the date column for each DataFrame individually**.
+After analysis, I confirmed that the df_mean_pressure DataFrame was problematic.

 ## Data Preprocessing